openwisp/openwisp-wifi-login-pages/README.md

 And of course it's possible to customize more than just the name and logo, the example above has been kept short for brevity.

+**Note**: if a variant defines a configuration option which contains an array/list of objects (eg: menu links), the array/list defined in the variant always overwrites fully what is defined in the parent configuration file.

 ### Usage

 List of yarn commands: